anael-seghezzi/CToy/README.md

 * OpenGLES-2 simulation
 * OpenAL
 * Embedded libtcc
-* Plug external libraries: use C-symbols from dll or dylib files
+* Plug external libraries: use C-symbols from dll or dylib files (copy libraries in your_ctoy_path/lib/ folder)
 * Can also compile your project with other compilers (CMake script for gcc, vs, mingw)
 * Emscripten compatible (tool in progress)